stephenbjm/Hibernate-ORM-Tutorials/README.md

 <li><a href="http://www.javaguides.net/2018/11/hibernate-5-hql-crud-example-snippets.html">Hibernate 5 - HQL CRUD Example [Snippets]</a> - In this article, we will see quick snippets or examples of Hibernate 5 HQL CRUD Example.</li>
 </ul>
 <ul style="text-align: left;">
-<li><a href="http://www.javaguides.net/2018/11/hibernate-5-named-query-tutorial-with-examples.html">Hibernate 5 Named Query Tutorial with Examples</a> - This tutorial shows you how to use the named queries annotations in hibernation application.</li>
+<li><a href="http://www.javaguides.net/2018/11/hibernate-5-named-query-tutorial-with-examples.html">Hibernate 5 Named Query Tutorial with Examples</a> - This tutorial shows you how to use named query annotations in Hibernate applications.</li>
 </ul>
 <div class="font-family-page">
 <h2 style="text-align: left;">